lauracrews/meltwater-advection-ice-freezeup/docs/observationalDataProcessingDocumentation.md

 This file describes code used to process the observational data from the shipboard instrumentation, underway CTD, Seagliders, Wavegliders.
+This code is provided for reference and completeness.
+It is not necessary to rerun this code - instead, the processed data should be downloaded from the archive at [UW ResearchWorks](http://hdl.handle.net/1773/47135).

 ## Wave Gliders
 `loadWaveglider.m` - Iterates through all Wave Glider files and combines the desired datasets (ocean temperature and salinity) into one data structure.
 Can be updated to also return the Wave Glider meteorological data.